Start free trial

 Run Customer Opinion Surveys

 Customer opinion surveys and polls are basic but effective ways to gather feedback.
-You can create and send surveys to your customer base through email, text, social media, or any channel you like.
-It can be useful to run the same survey through multiple channels simultaneously to see if the answers vary meaningfully between different user groups.
+You can create and send out surveys to your customer base through email, text, social media, or any channel you like.
+It can be useful to run the same survey through multiple channels at once, to see if the answers vary meaningfully between different user groups.

-Feedback tools like SurveyMonkey, Jotform, Google Forms, and Typeform make it easy to generate a survey form but carefully craft your questions.
+Feedback tools like SurveyMonkey, Jotform, Google Forms, and Typeform make it easy to generate a survey form, but craft your questions with care.
 Make sure your survey is not too long, and structure your questions to focus on the aspects you most need to hear about.

 You can even use simple NPS prompts as an entry point, automating tickets for customer success to reach out to detractors or asking people to elaborate on their feedback with follow-up notes as relevant.